Skip to main content

 You can generate the keystore file directly from Android Studio by following these steps:

-• Go to the top menu and click on Build > Generate Signed Bundle / APK....
+• From the top menu, choose Build > Generate Signed Bundle / APK.

-• Choose APK or Android App Bundle based on your preference and click Next.
+• Choose APK or Android App Bundle, then click Next.

-• In the file dialog, navigate to the distribution/android/keystore folder, and create a new keystore file by naming it keystore.jks.
+• In the file dialog, navigate to the distribution/android/keystore folder and create a new keystore file named keystore.jks.

-• Key alias: Create a new alias for the key (e.g., aliasKey).
+• Key alias — create an alias for the key (e.g. aliasKey).

-• Certificate information: Fill in the required certificate information (such as your name, organization, country, etc.).
+• Certificate information — fill in your name, organization, country, etc.

-5. Finish Creating the Keystore: After filling in all the details, click OK to generate the keystore file and return to the previous dialog.
+5. Click OK to generate the keystore file and return to the previous dialog.

-• Once your keystore is selected and filled in, click Next to complete the process.
+• With your keystore selected and filled in, click Next to finish.

 • Android Studio will use the keystore to sign your APK or App Bundle.